thirt33n/thirt33n/README.md

-- 🌱 I’m currently learning full stack  Web Development and app development using react native
+- 🌱 I’m currently learning Rust

 - ⚡ Fun fact :- Brushing your teeth is the only time you clean your skeleton.:skull: